-(Editor’s note: With just one week to go until Thanksgiving, we thought you’d enjoy learning about Brenda’s time-tested approach to creating a diabetes-friendly traditional turkey day treat.)
+(Editor’s note: We thought you’d enjoy learning about Brenda’s time-tested approach to creating a diabetes-friendly traditional turkey day treat.)

 There are certain expectations that come along with a holiday dinner, and if you’re the one in the kitchen, the task can seem particularly daunting when you’re cooking that meal for someone who has diabetes.

 My husband was diagnosed with type 2 diabetes 20 years ago, and rather than falling into despair, he immediately took charge of his health.
 He bought a bike, rode away about 100 pounds, and changed his diet in many healthy ways.